DavidRooney/DevToolShed/README.md

 * [Regex101](https://regex101.com/) - A Regular Expression online Editor.
 * [GooglePageSpeed](https://developers.google.com/speed/pagespeed/insights/) - Test how a website performs.
 [A front-end that uses google pagespeed](https://testmysite.thinkwithgoogle.com/).
 * [DragDis](https://dragdis.com) - Store links, images, designs, web templates, pretty much anything, by dragging it into a folder straight in the browser.
 Simply click and drag and a folder panel appears.
 A chrome plugin is need so it only works with chrome.
+* [CSSStats](http://cssstats.com/) - An online tool that will analyse a websites CSS and give some informative information about it.
+* [TestMyCSS](http://www.testmycss.com/) - An online tool to give a detailed Analysis of your websites CSS. offers lots of useful fixes too!
+* [TinyPNG](https://tinypng.com/) - Online tool to compress an image.

 ## People
 * [Scott Hanselman](http://www.hanselman.com/) - A Microsoft developer, blogger and speaker.